Enabling our colleges and universities to drive innovation

-- Providing Scottish universities with funding via the Scottish Funding Council in support of excellent research and knowledge exchange between academia and businesses
+- Continuing to provide Scottish universities with funding via the Scottish Funding Council in support of excellent research and effective knowledge exchange between academia and businesses

-- Continuing to support Scotland’s programme of Innovation Centres
+- Continuing to support interface and Scotland’s programme of Innovation Centres

-- Piloting a new £500k College Innovation Fund to encourage translation of academic research and vocational skills into business innovation
+- Continuing to support the College Innovation Fund to encourage translation of academic research and vocational skills into business innovation.

 The global strength and excellence of Scotland’s research base was made clear in last year’s Science Landscape report from the Scottish Science Advisory Council.
-Scotland is in the top quartile of OECD countries for higher education expenditure on research and development as a percentage of GDP, as well as having four universities in the world’s top 200 (Times Higher Education), more than any country per head of population except Switzerland.
-We want to maintain that position and that Scotland’s research outputs translate into economic, social and environmental impacts in support of the aims of the National Performance Framework and the Sustainable Development Goals.
+Scotland is in the top quartile of OECD countries for higher education expenditure on research and development (HERD) as a percentage of GDP, as well as having four universities in the world’s top 200 (Times Higher Education), more than any country per head of population except Switzerland.
+We want to ensure we maintain that position and that Scotland’s research outputs translate into economic, social and environmental impacts in support of the aims of the National Performance Framework and the Sustainable Development Goals.

-We are working collaboratively across the public sector by building on the £100 million already invested in Scotland’s eight, university-hosted Innovation Centres.
-These are having a transformational effect on our economy.
-Future funding has already been agreed for Censis – Centre of excellence for Sensor and Imaging Systems (£9.25m), IBIoIC – Scotland’s Industrial Biotechnology Innovation Centre (£11.1m), and the Data Lab (£13.5m).
+We are working collaboratively across the public sector by building on the £100 million already invested in Scotland’s university-hosted Innovation Centres.
+These have been having a transformational effect on our economy across a number of key sectors and emerging technologies.

-We also work with the SFC to fund a range of activities aimed at boosting business links: this includes the recently launched £500k College Innovation Fund, which will see innovation centres and colleges working collaboratively to demonstrate a new approach to skills training.
+We also work with the SFC to fund a range of activities aimed at boosting business links with colleges: this includes the recently launched £500k College Innovation Fund, which will see innovation centres and colleges working collaboratively to demonstrate a new approach to skills training.
 It will also invest in a pioneering College Innovation Accelerator Fund and provide further support for the College Innovation Voucher Scheme.